juranvalayden/rba/README.md

 | xunit | 2.9.3 |
 | xunit.runner.visualstudio | 3.1.4|

+- I thoroughly enjoyed the coding challenge and hope that you enjoyed reviewing it :)
 - Since it is mentioned that the UI should not be the focus, I went with simply using a test suite.
 - I was inclined to create a console application which followed a simple looping mechanism to allow files to be read however I moved away from that idea.
 - I was also going to have the solution implemented in full clean-architecture but it may have been overkill hence you will see it that all the code has been moved to test suite.

-You may simply clone the project and run the test suite
+- You may simply clone the project and run the test suite

-Use the terminal to execute
+- Use the terminal to execute

-* cmd
+- cmd
   ```sh
   dotnet test <path_to_project>
   ```

-  - I thoroughly enjoyed the coding challenge and hope that you enjoyed reviewing it :)